JeswinSunsi/JeswinSunsi/README.md

 ---

 ### 💡 About Me
 I'm a **Full-Stack Web Developer and Software Engineer** with a focus on building scalable, high-impact applications.
-I enjoy working across the stack—from designing intuitive frontends to developing efficient backend systems—and have a strong interest in AI-driven products and real-world problem solving.
+I enjoy working across the stack - from designing intuitive frontends to developing efficient backend systems.
+I have a strong interest in AI-driven products and real-world problem solving.

 ---